ericoporto/ags-manual-wiki/Dictionary.md

 String[] Dictionary.GetValuesAsArray()
 ```

-Creates a dynamic array filled with values in the same order as they are stored in the Dictionary.
+Creates a dynamic array filled with values in the same order as they are stored in the Dictionary, set by `SortStyle` when the Dictionary is created.

 **IMPORTANT:** this returns a *copy* of Dictionary contents existing at the time of function call.
 If you change Dictionary later, that won't affect previously created values array and you would have to call this function again.